 - Have a solid business or investment plan

-- The plan must be approved by the Ministry of Labor and Employment.
+- The plan must be approved by the National Council of Immigration.

 - Declaratory registration of the Foreign Direct Investment (FDI) in the Brazilian Central Bank

-- Payment receipt of corporate income tax for the legal entity’s last year of business/fiscal operations (if applicable)
+- Payment receipt of corporate income tax paid from a national bank account for the legal entity’s last year of business/fiscal operations (if applicable)

 - Documents of incorporation of the Brazilian legal entity that received the investment monies transferred (if applicable)